 1) We can all daydream but a scant few will ever own a T206 Wagner.
 At about $400,000 for a ratty one, you’re likely out of luck.
 However, you can own something from the same year, with the same portrait of the Flying Dutchman.
 We give you the 1909 Colgan’s Chips Wagner.
 The cherry on top?
 You can buy a NM/MT example right now for $2,200.
 A PSA 4 for about one-third of that.

 3) The 1952 Topps Mickey Mantle is not his rookie card.
 It’s his Topps rookie card.
 Still, it’s the one most people talk about.
 It’s part of the super challenging Topps debut set and it’s big.
 It’s a six figure card when in high grade.
 Five figures for a mediocre to low grade example.
-A very nice PSA 4 1951 Bowman Mantle—his true rookie card mind you—costs less than 5 grand.
-The guess is that the disparity between the ’52 Topps and ’51 Bowman won’t always be as great as it is right now.
+Prices have risen but you can still own a very respectable, graded example of the 1951 Bowman Mantle—his true rookie card mind you—for under $8,000.